digitaltrails/vdu_controls/README.md

 #### Laptop-Panel brightness controls

+Starting with version 2.6, laptop panels are supported for brightness-only control.
+When the  _Settings->vdu_control globals->DDC options->laptop panel_ option is enabled,
-Starting with version 2.6, laptop panels are supported for brightness-only control. is enabled, the widely available command line utility [brightnessctl](https://github.com/Hummer12007/brightnessctl) is used to emulate DDC control of brightness.
+the command line utility [brightnessctl](https://github.com/Hummer12007/brightnessctl) is used to emulate DDC control of brightness.

 Additionally, ``vdu_controls`` will react to laptop brightness-function-keys or inactivity-dimming by using the ``python3-pyudev`` library to monitor udev for _brightness_ events.